First published in ‘The Carer’ – Read the full article here.

 The state of engagement

 Care workers have experienced the full brunt of the pandemic, forced to cope with health and wellbeing concerns, including burnout.
-It’s therefore unsurprising that 49 per cent of organisations with mostly frontline workers have seen engagement decline dramatically over the past year.
-This is in sharp contrast to engagement levels in office-based companies (that have had remote working as an option) in which most organisations have reported that employee engagement has increased.
+It’s therefore unsurprising that 49 per cent of organizations with mostly frontline workers have seen engagement decline dramatically over the past year.
+This is in sharp contrast to engagement levels in office-based companies (that have had remote working as an option) in which most organizations have reported that employee engagement has increased.
 Many care workers are disengaged, demotivated, and exhausted, and they’re heading straight for the door!

 Creating a world-class employee experience